Genymobile/genymotion_platform_vendor_genymotion_security_public/README.md

 ## Key generation

+This part is for internal use.
+It describes our procedure to generate the development and release keys.

-In the Genymotion Android root source :
+In the Genymotion Android root source:

 ```
 $ subject='/C=FR/ST=Seine/L=Paris/O=Genymobile/OU=Genymotion/CN=Genymobile/emailAddress=contact@genymotion.com'
 ```

-Generate dev keys :
+Generate dev keys:

 ```
 $ for x in testkey platform shared media networkstack; do \